Foundations History and Philosophy

 Five houses were originally created, based on Marist missionary sites: Cerdon, LaValla, Lyon, Suva, and Wellington.
 In the fall of 2009, a sixth house, Hunters Hill, was created in order the make each of the houses smaller and allow for more individual interaction between House Leaders and students.

 Each house is guided by four House Leaders (two male and two female).
-The house leaders are Marist faculty who teach 7th and 8th graders.
-The house leaders represent Marist's academic departments as well as a range of extracurricular experience.
-The house leaders have daily contact with their students for two years.
+The House Leaders are Marist faculty who teach 7th and 8th graders.
+The House Leaders represent Marist's academic departments as well as a range of extracurricular experience.
 Each house is comprised of two homerooms, which are organized by grade.

 Houses are in friendly competition throughout the year doing service projects and participating in games.